Montana Medicaid Long Term Care Eligibility

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

 3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be used completely to pay for long term care each month.
-If a married couple receives income from the same source then the community spouse is allowed to keep up to half of the total.
+If a married couple receives income from the same source then the community spouse is allowed to keep up to half of the total until the maximum described below (under the spousal rules section) is reached.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 All non-exempt assets of both spouses are available as payment for long-term care expenses.